Slookeur/atomes/Contributing-tutorials/New-file/README.md

 !
 !
 Copyright (C) 2022-2025 by CNRS and University of Strasbourg !

-!>
+!
+The next lines are Doxygen comments to describe the contents of the file !>
 !! @file file_name.F90
 !! @short File content description